 DIY Cold Brew Coffee Equipment

-Owning a cold brew coffee maker can be helpful, and we usually recommend this Airtight Ovalware Maker.
+Owning a cold brew coffee maker can be helpful, and I usually recommend this Airtight Ovalware Maker.
 These products make things more consistent but are not 100% necessary.
 Any container will work since cold brewing is an immersion method.

 But the basic preparation steps and equipment include: